 Pan Books (2015) | 637 pages

-I’ve been trying to write this review for a while, as you may have discovered from my somewhat moany Monday Meander posts.
+I’ve been trying to write this review for a while.
 I actually finished reading The Angel Tree halfway through July, and have been stewing over it ever since without the ability – which, to be honest, comes frequently for me – to actually put my thoughts into words.
 I can’t really describe why this is.

 But here I am.
 The Angel Tree was a Christmas present last year, and from reading the blurb I immediately believed I’d love it.
 It tells you of a character with amnesia who is working to retrieve her memories; of a grand house amongst some beautiful hills, where a lot of the story will no doubt take place; and of a mysterious daughter named Cheska, who sounds as if she’s got some skeletons in her closet and whose story appears to be laced with tragedy.
 Overall, it’s my kind of thing.